 Depending on your major, you can select your subjects in advance before the program starts by using our study structure chart.
 The 30 credits required in the full-time degree program in each semester-term are reduced according to the program type you have chosen.
 Students may take a maximum of 20 ECTS if registered for the 50% part-time program type and a maximum of 25 ECTS if registered for the 66% part-time program type.
 Records that exceed the maximum limit of credits in the current type (e.g., language block-courses) cannot be accredited.

-Fundamental Exams (if imposed with the admission) must be completed by the end of the second semester (like in the full-time study program) – there is no extension of time.
+Fundamental Exams (if imposed with the admission) must be completed by the end of the second master semester (independend of possible change in study program [50%-66%-100%] between the first and the second semester of your studies).
 Otherwise, continuation in the master’s program will not be possible.
 The ECTS of these "bridging courses" are neither counted to the maximum limit of credits per semester nor for monitoring study progress.

 You will be provided with a flexible, individually determined course load each semester.
 The maximum number of credits achievable per semester is 25 ECTS for the 66% part-time program type and 20 ECTS for the 50% part-time program type.
 The normal course load for the full-time study is 30 ECTS.
 The master’s thesis should be completed within the standard period of study.
 The possible duration of the master’s thesis is also specified in the table below.